 Also, your justification should also include something that will benefit the company AND your manager directly.
 Give the manager something to look forward to when hiring you at your negotiated salary.

-FREE Sample Emails: If you would like FREE sample salary negotiation emails, just click here and fill out the form and we’ll send you your samples right away.
-With your membership, you’ll also be able to use our free tool to chart your career salary progress which helps you determine how much money to ask for in your negotiation.
-Check out the sample below.
-Welcome to the SpringRaise community!
+FREE Sample Emails: If you would like FREE sample salary negotiation emails, simply click here then fill out the form and we’ll get you your samples right away.

 Note: Be sure to check your SPAM folder if you don’t receive your email within a few minutes after submitting the form.